scala/docs.scala-lang/_overviews/collections-2.13/concrete-mutable-collection-classes.md

 ## Stacks

+A stack implements a data structure which allows to store and retrieve objects in a last-in-first-out (LIFO) fashion.
-You saw immutable stacks earlier.
-There is also a mutable version, supported by class [mutable.Stack](http://www.scala-lang.org/api/{{ site.scala-version }}/scala/collection/mutable/Stack.html).
-It works exactly the same as the immutable version except that modifications happen in place.
+It is supported by class [mutable.Stack](http://www.scala-lang.org/api/{{ site.scala-version }}/scala/collection/mutable/Stack.html).

     scala> val stack = new scala.collection.mutable.Stack[Int]
     stack: scala.collection.mutable.Stack[Int] = Stack()